November 7, 2025 at 5:00 PM PT

-Shorts Block: New York Times Op-Docs
+Shorts Block: NYT Op-Docs

-Am I the Skinniest Person
+Am I the Skinniest Person<br>You've Ever Seen?

 In this immigrant coming-of-age story, Eisha Marjara recounts her lively upbringing in a Punjabi-Canadian family, which takes a dangerous turn when she embarks on a strict diet with her sister, Seema.